BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 If `True`, master will store DNS information for his workers.
 Default is `False`.
 [More information](https://helpdeskgeek.com/networking/edit-hosts-file/).

+#### slurm
+If `False`, the cluster will start without the job scheduling system slurm.
+This is relevant to the fewest.
+Default is `True`.

 #### zabbix (optional)

 If `True`, the monitoring solution [zabbix](https://www.zabbix.com/) will be installed on the master.
 Default is `False`.